Joeyxyxyz/Yang-Mills-Nullification-Circuits/README.md

 # Yang-Mills-Nullification-Circuits
-A collection of Yang-Mills &amp; Nullification operator circuits that can be used on IBM
+A collection of Yang-Mills &amp; Nullification operator circuits that can be used on IBM quantum or Qiskit.